contact@mongoliainc.com

 Taxation

-The package of tax laws was reformed in 2019 and took force in 2020.
+In 2019, the Parliament of Mongolia approved revised versions of the General Tax Law, the Corporate Income Tax Law, and the Personal Income Tax Law, marking the beginning of tax reforms.
 These key tax laws introduced various new rules and international tax concepts such as GAAR, controlled foreign company (CFC) rules, transferee tax liabilities, and a legally binding tax ruling by way of example.

 Mongolia also joined the Inclusive Framework of the Base Erosion and Profit Shifting Project (BEPS Project) implemented by the OECD on 25 December 2017.
 Therefore, many BEPS Project recommendations, including the minimum standard requirements, are included in the newly revised tax laws.